Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Criminalizes secretly observing or recording someone in a place where they have a reasonable expectation of privacy.
-Applies to drone surveillance into windows, over fenced backyards, or of persons in a state of nudity or sexual activity without consent.
-Standard violation is a gross misdemeanor.
+Criminalizes secretly observing or recording someone in a place where they have a reasonable expectation of privacy, including via drone.
+Covers filming into windows, recording over fenced backyards, or recording a person in a state of nudity or sexual activity without consent.

-Effective: Jul 1, 1992Gross misdemeanor — up to 1 year imprisonment and $3,000 fine.
-Felony if victim is minor under 18 or repeat offense.
+Effective: Jan 1, 2013Gross misdemeanor — up to 1 year imprisonment and/or $3,000 fine.
+Felony if repeat offense or victim is a minor under 18.

 View source